hussein-joe/creditcard-fraud-detection/README.md

 - Use **Reactive/RXJava** to implement parallel-processing, streaming and reactive programming, back-pressure, ...
 - Use Java 8 features like stream and few custom classes.

-I added comments in some of the classes to describe why I added these classes.
+I added comments in some of the classes to describe why I added them.